developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/comm/Comm.md

+---
-# Comm
+title:  Comm Module
-## Overview
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
+##Overview
-The Comm Module is used to control the functionality of the devices communication (serial) port; the way the Enterprise Browser interacts with that port and the data it provides.
+The Comm Module controls functionality of the serial port on the device, including all serial communications initiated by Enterprise Browser apps and any collected or transmitted data.

 ## Enabling the API
 In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation: